 In late 2016, AFRF notified CPUC staff that it had acquired engineering services to address the system and operational failures that lead to the 2013 derailment and intended to bring the system back into service.
-CPUC staff indicated they would not support such a request unless and until AFRF submitted a SCP to safety certified any changes to the system and implemented both NTSB recommendations from the 2001 accident (track-adjacent emergency walkway and raised end doors).
+CPUC staff indicated they would not support such a request unless and until AFRF submitted a SCP to safety certify any changes to the system and implemented the remaining NTSB recommendations from the 2001 accident (track-adjacent emergency walkway and raised end doors).
 The AFRF agreed and submitted to CPUC staff a SCP and designs for the walkway and end doors.
 The SCP was approved by the CPUC in Resolution ST-197 (1/19/2017).
-On August 31, 2017, the system was brought back into service with new operational management under the Angel's Flight Development Company (AFDC).
+On August 31, 2017, the system was brought back into service after CPUC approval of the Safety Certification Verification Report (SCVR) with new operational management under the Angel's Flight Development Company (AFDC).

-During 2018 and 2019, the CPUC staff worked closely with the AFDC to review the funicular system for its compliance with all the ANSI B77.2 Standards, including those whose strict compliance is not required due to the vintage of the system.
+During 2018 and 2019, the CPUC staff worked closely with the AFDC to review the funicular system for its compliance with all ANSI B77.2 Standards, including those whose strict compliance is not required due to the vintage of the system.
 CPUC staff also conduct frequent inspections and meetings with AFDC personnel regarding the operations of the system.

-With Angel's Flight's resumption of service, the NTSB reviewed the approved Safety Certification Verification Report submitted to the CPUC by AFDC, which verifies all actions taken outlined in CPUC Resolution ST-197 and addresses all areas of NTSB Safety Recommendation R-13-37.
-On January 6, 2021, NTSB concluded the CPUC and AFDC met all requirements and have classified R-13-37 as "Closed - Acceptable Action."
+With Angel's Flight's resumption of service, the NTSB reviewed the approved SCVR submitted to the CPUC by AFDC, which verifies all actions taken outlined in CPUC Resolution ST-197 and addresses all areas of NTSB Safety Recommendation R-13-37.
+On January 6, 2021, NTSB concluded the CPUC and AFDC met all requirements and have classified NTSB Safety Recommendation R-13-37 as "Closed - Acceptable Action."